ac8ai/langtree/docs/internal/COMPREHENSIVE_GUIDE.md

 ### Core Components

-The DPCL framework consists of three main components that work together to transform prompt trees into executable chains:
+The LangTree DSL framework consists of three main components that work together to transform prompt trees into executable chains:

 #### 1. RunStructure
 **Purpose**: Main orchestrator for building prompt trees and compiling to LangChain chains
-- Coordinates tree building from PromptTreeNode classes
+- Coordinates tree building from TreeNode classes
 - Manages variable registries and pending target resolution
 - Provides the interface for chain assembly and execution planning

-#### 2. PromptTreeNode
+#### 2. TreeNode
-**Purpose**: Base class for hierarchical prompt structures with DPCL annotations
+**Purpose**: Base class for hierarchical prompt structures with LangTree DSL annotations
 - Enables declarative definition of prompt components
-- Supports DPCL command annotations in docstrings
+- Supports LangTree DSL command annotations in docstrings
 - Provides structural foundation for tree building

-#### 3. DPCL Parser
+#### 3. LangTree DSL Parser
 **Purpose**: Transforms command strings into structured objects for chain assembly
 - Extracts scope modifiers from all path components
 - Handles complex variable mappings and multiplicity indicators